How we test coffee machines

 By Yvette Fletcher

-Discover how we separate the nightmare coffee machines that produce weak espressos from the Best Buys that deliver a heavenly caffeine fix.
+Discover how we separate the shoddy coffee machines that produce weak espressos from the Best Buys that will deliver a heavenly caffeine fix.

 Put us to the test